Powerful quake rocks Myanmar and Thailand and kills more than 150 people

-BANGKOK (AP) — A powerful earthquake rocked Myanmar and neighboring Thailand on Friday, destroying buildings, a bridge and a dam.
+BANGKOK (AP) — A powerful earthquake rocked Myanmar and neighboring Thailand on Friday, destroying buildings, bridges and a monastery.
 At least 144 people were killed in Myanmar, where photos and video from two hard-hit cities showed extensive damage.
 At least 10 died in the Thai capital, where a high-rise under construction collapsed.

 The full extent of death, injury and destruction was not immediately clear — particularly in Myanmar, one of the world's poorest countries.
 It is embroiled in a civil war, and information is tightly controlled.